 After a modal verb, you always put a bare infinitive; so an infinitive without ‘to’.
 The most common modal verbs in English are:

 can, could, must, have to, may, might and should

 Meaning of modal verbs

-Modal verbs change the meaning of the main verb and the sentence in general.
-They all have a different meaning so you use them in different situations.
+Modal verbs change the meaning of a sentence.
+They all have different meanings so you use them in different situations.

 Can is used to say when something is possible or when it’s allowed.
 It can also be used when someone has the ability to do something.

-The negative form of can is can’t and can be used when someone lacks the ability to do something, when something is not possible or when it’s not allowed.
+The negative form of can is can’t and is used when someone lacks the ability to do something, when something is not possible or when it’s not allowed.
 The full form of can’t is cannot.
 Take a look at the examples below: